andrewcannan/ColorMuse/readme.md

 | 9 | User | View and manage my saved palettes within the app in a clear and concise manner. | Easily find and reuse color combinations that resonated with me. |
 | 10 | User | Delete saved palettes that are no longer needed. | Declutter my saved collection and maintain a focused workspace. |

+## Features

+### File Upload

+The FileUpload component provides users with a simple and intuitive interface for uploading images.
+It allows users to click on a designated area to select an image file from their device.
+Once an image is selected, it is displayed within the component.

+* Upload Area: Users can click on the upload area to open a file selection dialog and choose an image file for upload.

+* Image Display: Upon selecting an image, it is displayed within the component, allowing users to preview their selection.

+* Prevent Re-uploading: Once an image is uploaded, clicking on the displayed image will not trigger the file selection dialog again, preventing accidental re-uploading.